boscoh/pdbremix/readme.md

 	from pdbremix import asa
 	asa.calculate_asa(atoms, probe, n_sphere_point=960)

+which assigns the asa to to each `atom.asa`

 `volume` - calculates the volume of a list of atoms, using a standard lookup table of radii in data.radii.

 	from pdbremix import volume
-	volume.volume(atoms, grid_spacing, pdb="")
+	volume = volume.volume(atoms, 0.5)

 `rmsd` - calculates the RMSD between sets of coordinates.
-These can be extracted from soups, or PDB files.
-Two algorithms are provided, the qcp algorithm of Dogulas Theobald, or the stand SVD method using numpy.
+Two algorithms are provided, the standard SVD method when numpy is available, and the qcp algorithm of Dogulas Theobald otherwise:

+	from pdbremix import rmsd

 If you've extracted the positions in a list, you can calculate directly using:

-	calc_rmsd_rot(crds1, crds2)

-If you have two soups, and you want to compare by `atom_types` or you want to define `segments`:

-	rmsd_of_soups(
+	rmsd, transform12 = rmsd.calc_rmsd_rot(crds1, crds2)

+Or for PDB structures:

+	rmsd, transform12 = rmsd_of_pdbs(
-	    soup1, soup2, segments1=[], segments2=[],
+	    pdbs1, pdbs2, segments1=[], segments2=[],
 	    atom_types=['CA'], transform_pdb1=None)

-Or by PDB structures:

-	rmsd_of_pdbs(
-	    pdb1, pdb2, segments1=[], segments2=[],
-	    atom_types=['CA'], transform_pdb1=None)
+To use, you set up segments like this:

+	segments1 = [('A:1', 'A:2'), ('B:1', 'B:10')]
+	semgents2 = [('A:5', 'A:7'), ('B:2', 'B:11')]
+	rmsd, transform12 = rmsd_of_pdbs(pdbs1, pdbs2, segements1, segments2)

 ### Making PNG of Proteins

-Apart from making PDB structures, another common and painful problem is to generate images of proteins.
+Another common problem is generating a lot of images of proteins. `pdbremix` provides a conveninent interface to use PYMOL as a image generator library:

-`pymol` provides an interface to pymol to generate images of proteins in an automated way.

-The very first thing that one must do is to orientate the protein to a specific frame of reference.
-This is very hard to do in PYMOL.

-`pdbremix` provides a simple way to get at most frames of reference.
-A frame of reference is simply defined by choosing a center-res and a top-res.

-The routines in `pymol` orientates the structure so that the center-res is place in the middle of the screen, directly above the center-of-mass, and rotates around this axis such that the top-res is found above the center-res.

-	make_pdb_png(
+	from pdbremix import pymol
+	pymol.make_pdb_png(
 	    png, pdbs, bgcolor="white",
 	    center_res=None, top_res=None,
 	    highlight_res=None, is_sticks=True,
 	    is_putty=False,
 	    width=480, height=480)

-This shows a protein in ribbon conformation, with a highlight\_res.
+This makes a `png` from a bunch of `pdbs`.
+The frame of viewing is defined by `center_res` and `top_res`.
+The default coloring is by chain, with ribbons, and sidechains as ribbons.
+However, if `is_putty` is false, it shows a B-factor colored worm view and the png size is determined by `width` and `height`.

 ## Python Interface to Molecular Dynamics